-You want to be more productive.
-You want to spend more time getting the right stuff done.
-Then you need to create a compelling and exciting vision of your future.
+You want to be more productive and spend more time getting the right stuff done.
+Well, you need to create a compelling and exciting vision of your future.

 Creating a new vision, especially one that is a lot bigger than where you are right now, has a way of igniting your passion.
 It may be something that feels hard to achieve, but every step you take towards that bigger vision will certainly build your confidence.

-Commitment to this vision, and accomplishing continual daily progress depends on your ability to look at any situation you’re faced with or currently in, and see something bigger ahead.
+Commitment to this vision, and accomplishing continual daily progress depends on your ability to look at any situation you’re faced with or currently in, feel self-assured, and see something bigger ahead.

 Also, when you know where you’re headed, you will instinctively start to see all the new opportunities and connections that will get you there.